MZEEN2424/ChunkBiomesGUI/README.md

 Logic differentiating between Bastion Remnants and Fortresses has not been added yet.

-Thank you to Fragrant_Result_186 for calculating the salt, region size, and separation of Ancient Cities.
+Thank you to Fragrant_Result_186 for calculating the salt, region size, and separation of Ancient Cities."# ChunkBiomesGUI"